Farm dairy operators and milk harvesters

 - milk supplier's handbook

 - milk supply contract or terms and conditions of supply.

 These describe what you need to do to meet minimum food safety requirements.

 - meet the requirements of specific countries they're exporting to

 - fulfil other legal or commercial obligations.

 Your RMP for milk harvesting activities must cover all intended uses of the milk you harvest.
-For example, if you supply some milk to a manufacturing company such as Fonterra or Westland, and you keep some to make products such as cheese on your own farm, you will need to have your own RMP to cover this activity.
+For example, if you supply some milk to a manufacturing company such as Fonterra, and you keep some to make products such as cheese on your own farm, you will need to have your own RMP to cover this activity.